OnlineBunker/FeeMovie/README.md

 # 🎬 FeeMovie – Your Ultimate Movie Explorer

-MovieVerse is a modern, responsive React web app that lets users explore trending, top-rated, and newly released movies in style.
+FeeMovie is a modern, responsive React web app that lets users explore trending, top-rated, and newly released movies in style.
 It connects to **The Movie Database (TMDB) API** for live movie data and integrates a third-party video player to stream films directly from external sources.

 ---